 Lowest security setting |

 The following issues relate to problems that may occur when you install and run your programs on the VNA.
-Most programs that run in Windows XP will run without changes on Windows 7 or Windows 10.
+Most programs that run in Windows XP will run without changes on Windows 10.
 However, there are differences between the two operating systems that could break more complicated programs.
 These incompatibilities are the same issues that software developers deal with on personal computers.

 32-bit Programs